-- Copying or moving backups to and from optical discs (CD, DVD, Blu-ray discs) is not supported. - Copying or moving backups to and from removable devices used in the Removable media mode is not supported. - Acronis Online Backup Storage can only be the final location.
-Further copying or moving backups from it is not possible. - You cannot specify the same location more than once.
+- Copying or moving backups to and from optical discs (CD, DVD, Blu-ray discs) is not supported. - Copying or moving backups to and from removable devices used in the Removable media mode is not supported. - Copying or moving backups from Acronis Backup & Recovery 11.5 Storage Node to a local folder is not supported.
+A local folder means a folder on the machine with the agent that created the backup. - A tape device and Acronis Online Backup Storage can only be the final locations.
+Further copying or moving backups from them is not possible. - You cannot specify the same location more than once.
 For example, you cannot move a backup from one folder to another and then back to the original folder.